Groundwire/collective.salesforce.content/README.rst

 * A synchronization view that queries Salesforce and creates/updates the appropriate objects in Plone.
 It looks for Dexterity FTIs with the aforementioned behavior, reads the Salesforce mappings from their schemas, and executes the appropriate queries.
-It also includes some error handling so that it can be used with Cron4Plone.

 * A simple converter system that uses adapters to convert values returned by Salesforce into the appropriate schema values and vice-versa.
 These